CESNET/metacentrum-user-docs/docs/tutorials/debian-12.md

 ### Python on Debian 12

-- typing "python"  on `zenith` will get you 3.x.x version of Python
+- typing "python"  on `zenith` frontend will get you 3.x.x version of Python
 - if you need some 2.x.x version of Python, you have to add it through a module (`module avail python/`)

 ### Missing libraries